cloudflare/pubsub/README.md

 # pubsub-utils

 A set of useful helper methods for writing functions to handle [Cloudflare Pub/Sub](https://developers.cloudflare.com/pub-sub/) messages.

-This primarily includes helpers for [authenticating incoming on-publish webhooks](https://developers.cloudflare.com/pub-sub/learning/integrate-workers/), and may expand to provide other helpers in the future.
+This includes:

+* A `isValidBrokerRequest` helper for [authenticating incoming on-publish webhooks](https://developers.cloudflare.com/pub-sub/learning/integrate-workers/)
+* A `PubSubMessage` type with the fields sent from the Broker to your Worker for use with TypeScript-based Workers and/or for type-aware editors.

 ## Installation